cfaabegone/website/pages/docs/faq.md

 Tor Browser is specifically designed to reduce fingerprintability.
 Using LibreWolf or any other browser would make you stand out.
-From a personal security perspective it's also a good idea to have a seperate browser for .onion sites and general Tor browsing.
+From a personal security perspective it's also a good idea to have a separate browser for .onion sites and general Tor browsing.

 ### Why do you disable Google Safe Browsing?